 Explore evidence-based programs than have been proven to help older adults reduce their risk of falling.

-For information on the impact of falls among older adults and the benefits and return on investment of evidence-based falls prevention programs, view our infographic: Falls Prevention Programs: Saving Lives, Saving Money
+View this infographic for information on the impact of falls among older adults and the benefits and return on investment of evidence-based falls prevention programs.

 A Matter of Balance

 A Matter of Balance is an 8-week structured group intervention that emphasizes practical strategies to reduce fear of falling and increase activity levels.
 Participants learn to view falls and fear of falling as controllable, set realistic goals to increase activity, change their environment to reduce fall risk factors, and exercise to increase strength and balance.